We accept applications for Spring 2024 semester.

 - iTEP Academic: 3.7 +

-- * If applicant has completed degree applicable courses in English with a grade of “C” or better (at an accredited U.S. college/university), the English Proficiency requirement may be waived
+- * If you have completed degree-applicable courses in English with a grade of “C” or better (at an accredited U.S. college/university), or a native English speaker from the UK, Australia, New Zeland or Canada (except Quebec) where English is BOTH the only official language of the country and the language of instruction, the English Proficiency requirement may be waived.

-- Original bank verification (signed by certifying official) with a minimum balance of $22,000 (U.S. currency) from parent/sponsor dated within 6 months of application date
+- Original bank verification (signed by a certifying official) with a minimum balance of $22,000 (U.S. currency) from parent/sponsor dated within 6 months of the application date

 - Letter of Financial support /Affidavit of Support Form from parents or a sponsor

 - Copy of your current I-20.

 - SEVIS TRANSFER Form from your current school (may be provided upon acceptance).